Freedman's Village developed on the grounds of Arlington Plantation in the 1860's

 Source: Harper's Weekly (May 7, 1864)

-NOTE: Do not unconciously assume that the values of today have been accepted as the "normal" values in all societies in all times; do not assume that people in the past who did not behave according to modern values are automatically clueless/stupid/sinful in some way.
-Make your judgments after considering the circumstances.
+NOTE: Please do not assume that the values of today have been accepted as the "normal" values in all societies in all times; "presentism" obscures the context of "facts."
+Please do not assume that people in the past who did not behave according to modern values are automatically clueless/stupid/sinful in some way.
+Please make your judgments after considering the circumstances.

 Filtering one's understanding of the past by the standards of today is known as "presentism."
 Before reading about slavery in Virginia, recognize that personal judgements today on the behavior of the past cloud our understanding.
 Discussions in the 21st Century on slavery in the 19th Century can trigger emotional eruptions regarding the moral character of Southern slaveowners and Northern capitalists.
 If you do not examine unspoken assumptions that slavery is evil, so everyone must have always known that emancipation was the only solution, then you may mis-understand how societies and places change over time.